 Answer: The Sub Team has differing opinions on whether the exact match requirement is serving the intended purposes of the Trademark Claims RPM.

-Q4(a)
+Q4(a) What is the evidence of harm under the existing system?

 Answer: The Sub Team has differing opinions on whether there is evidence of harm under the existing system of exact match.